Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: RIS-assisted Multicast Beamforming Design

-\begin{remark} Note that $\Sc_{\wbf}$ can be viewed as a weighted MMF single-group multicast beamforming problem, with $\ebf$ being the beamformer to all the users in the system.
-However, this problem has three key differences from the conventional MMF multicast problem: \emph{i)} This single-group multicast beamforming problem contains self-interference, as $\ebf$ appears in the denominator of $\SINR_{ik}$ in \eqref{eqn:SINR}. \emph{ii)} From the point of view of optimizing $\ebf$, $\SINR_{ik}$ in \eqref{eqn:SINR} can in fact be interpreted as the signal-to-leakage-and-noise ratio (SLNR) for user $k$ in group $i$.
-Thus, the MMF problem $\Sc_{\wbf}$ w.r.t. $\ebf$ is based on an SLNR metric. \emph{iii)} Different from the conventional transmit power constraint, the constraints in \eqref{Unit_Mod_v} can be viewed as a non-convex per-element power constraint, where each element is required to consume exactly one unit of power. \end{remark}
+\begin{remark} Note that $\Sc_{\wbf}$ can be viewed as a variant of single-group multicast beamforming weighted MMF problem, with $\ebf$ being the multicast beamformer to all the users.
+This can be more clearly seen in the RIS-path only case, given by

+But it has a few differences from the conventional MMF multicast beamforming: i) It contains self-interference, since $\ebf$ appears in the denominator of $\SINR_{ik}$ in \eqref{eqn:SINR_e_2}. {ii)} From the perspective of RIS beamformer $\ebf$, $\SINR_{ik}$ in \eqref{eqn:SINR_e_2} can be interpreted as the signal-to-leakage-and-noise ratio (SLNR) for user $k$ in group $i$.
+The power leakage is through the effective channels formed by other BS beamformers $\wbf_j$'s to the same user, $\Gbf_{ik}^H\wbf_j$, $\forall j\neq i$.
+Thus, the MMF problem $\Sc_{\wbf}$ w.r.t. $\ebf$ is based on an SLNR metric.
+For the general case with a direct path in \eqref{eqn:SINR_e}, the combined beamed signal strength from the RIS and the direct path need to be considered. {iii)} Different from the conventional total transmit power constraint, the constraints in \eqref{Unit_Mod_v} can be viewed as a non-convex per-element power constraint, where each element is required to consume exactly one unit of power. \end{remark}

-Due to the difference discussed above, $\Sc_\wbf$ is a more challenging problem to solve than the conventional MMF problem, which is a non-convex QCQP problem that is NP-hard.
+Due to the difference discussed above, $\Sc_\wbf$ is a more challenging problem to solve than the conventional MMF problem, which is a non-convex QCQP problem.
 To tackle this problem, we note that the constraints in \eqref{Unit_Mod_v} are equivalent to

 Thus, we replace the constraints in \eqref{Unit_Mod_v} with \eqref{Unit_v:eq} and transform $\Sc_\wbf$ into the following equivalent problem: